PIXISREPO/PIXIS-PROJECTS/README.md

 ## Projects

 ### 1. MOODE-LCD & VOLUMIO-LCD
 Displays album art and ARTIST / ALBUM / TRACK metadata on a Waveshare 2.8 inch SPI LCD (SKU27579).
 Supports both Volumio 3 and moOde Audio.
-The installers prompt for player selection and then configures the apropraite services and dependencies automatically.
+The installers prompt for player selection and then configures the appropriate services and dependencies automatically.

 ### 2. PIXIS-TOUCH
 Touch screen zone capture script for the Waveshare display.
 Capture only at this stage; a downstream UI using the output of the LCD-Touch App is WIP.